Jayfeather233/shinxbot2/README.md

 - libmagick++-dev
 - libfmt-dev (version 8+)

 For methods other than running with Docker, please install dependencies first.
-For specific installation methods, refer to `entrypoint.sh`.
+For specific installation methods, refer to `Dockerfile`.

+No matter what method you use, before running, ensure the Onebot 11 standard backend is running.
+After running `shinxbot`, input the reporting port and API port for the Onebot 11 backend, or write the sending/receiving ports in `./config/port.txt`.(And add mapping port in `docker-compose`)

 Here are three ways to run the bot (direct execution is not recommended due to potential version inconsistencies of dependency libraries):

-1. Download and extract from Release, then run `shinxbot`.

-2. Clone the repository and execute `docker compose up -d` in the root directory for automatic configuration and compilation into the executable `./shinxbot`.
+1. Clone the repository `git clone --recursive git@github.com:Jayfeather233/shinxbot2.git` and execute `docker compose up -d` in the root directory for automatic configuration and compilation into the executable `./shinxbot`.

    Use `docker exec -it shinx-bot bash` to enter the container terminal and run inside the container.

    This method does not compile functions; refer to the **Compiling from Source** section to compile features.

+   config the port in `./config/port.txt`.

+   Then run `./start.sh` to start running.

-3. After compiling on bare metal, run `./shinxbot`.
-See the next section for details.
+2. After compiling on bare metal, run `./shinxbot`.
+See **Compiling from Source**.

-Before running, ensure the Onebot 11 standard backend is running.
-After running `shinxbot`, input the reporting port and API port for the Onebot 11 backend.
+3. Download and extract from Release, then run `shinxbot`.
+(Out dated release)

 You can use `start.sh` to run shinxbot in the background.

 ### Compiling from Source

-Since it includes the `base64` submodule, please enable `--recursive` when cloning the repository.
+Since it includes submodule(s), please enable `--recursive` when cloning the repository.

 ```sh
 git clone --recursive git@github.com:Jayfeather233/shinxbot2.git
 ```

-- **Linux**: Execute the automatic compilation script `build.sh` (`build.sh main` builds everything by default; `build.sh simple` skips rebuilding libutils).
+- **Linux**: Execute the automatic compilation script `build.sh` (`build.sh main` builds everything by default; `build.sh simple` skips rebuilding `libutils`).

 - **Windows**: You need to change TCP connection headers and handle OS-level differences such as sleep, file:///, etc. (not verified); running in a container is recommended.

 Note: This only compiles the bot framework.
-Specific features must be compiled from the code in `./src/[functions|events]`:
+Specific features must be compiled from the code in `./src/[functions|events]/`: (`./src/functions/`, `./src/events/` contains different features, please compile both)

-To compile all features, navigate to `./src/[functions|events]`, run `python generate_cmake.py` to generate CMakeLists.txt templates for each feature, and then run `bash ./make_all.sh` to compile all features.
+To compile all features, navigate to `./src/[functions|events]/`, run `python generate_cmake.py` to generate CMakeLists.txt templates for each feature, and then run `bash ./make_all.sh` to compile all features.

+After this, the compiled shared library should be presented in `./lib/[functions|events]/`.

 ### Connecting Other Bot Backends